remodlai/Flowise/memory-bank/decision-log.md

   - Security requirements explicitly stated for the API endpoint
   - Error responses more clearly documented
   - Progress on the review checklist increased to 36.2%

+## Flow-Config Module Documentation Verification
+- **Date:** 2025-05-15 2:54:55 PM
+- **Author:** Unknown User
+- **Context:** The flow-config module documentation needed to be verified against the actual implementation.
+The existing documentation didn't accurately describe what the endpoint returns, and schema references were using local references rather than relative file paths.
+- **Decision:** Update the flow-config module documentation to accurately reflect the implementation which retrieves available configuration details for all nodes in a chatflow.
+Fix schema references to use relative paths and add security requirements.
+- **Alternatives Considered:**
+  - Leave inaccurate description in documentation
+  - Completely rewrite the documentation from scratch
+  - Only fix schema references without updating description
+- **Consequences:**
+  - Documentation now accurately reflects implementation
+  - Fixed schema references improve consistency with documentation standards
+  - Security requirements are properly documented
+  - Progress on the review checklist increased to 38.3%